Solar Providers Compared: Gryd vs Zero Bills vs SNRG

 For UK housebuilders, it’s another pressure point – especially as the government has confirmed that solar will be mandatory for nearly all new-build homes from 2027.
 The question is: how do you deliver solar that’s future-ready, affordable, and simple to install?

-Understanding Industry Jargon
+Understanding Key Solar Industry Terms

 • PPA (Power Purchase Agreement): A contract where a homeowner agrees to purchase electricity generated by a solar system installed on their property, typically at a fixed rate.